pedro-gutierrez/sleeky/guides/introduction/add-to-existing-phoenix-project.md

 end
 ```

-## Define a context, and a model
+## Define a context, and a entity

-At the very least, create both a contextand a model:
+At the very least, create both a contextand a entity:

 ```elixir
 # lib/my_app/accounts.ex